range-labs/range-policy/gdpr.md

 **Access:** Users may request an export of all the information we have about them, as well as all the information we have collected from them.
 This will be provided within 28 days of receipt of the request.

+## Contact Details

+To contact our Data Protection Officer, please email dpo@range.co.

+You can contact us in writing at: 188 King Street, Suite 401, San Francisco, CA, 94107

+Our EU Representative is: Jack Baylor, 2 Ashton Place, Gardiner’s Hill, Cork, Ireland